 Best Value Contracting

-The City of Madison's commitment to being a Best Value Contracting Municipality is established in Madison General Ordiance 33.7(7).
-The full text of the ordinance is available on the City's website under the City Hall Portal (Full text begins on page 9 of Chapter 33).
+The City of Madison's commitment to being a Best Value Contracting Municipality is established in Madison General Ordinance 33.7(7).
+The full text of the ordinance is available on the City's website under the City Hall Portal (Full text begins on page 12 of Chapter 33).

 A brief summary of the BVC ordinance is that both general contractors (GCs) and subcontractors are required to comply individually with prequalification and active apprenticeship requirements.
 The extent of compliance is determined by the dollar value of the contract (the GC's bid and the sub's contract with the GC).

-"This Contract shall be considered a Best Value Contract if the Contractor's bid is equal to or greater than $54,000 for a single trade contract; or equal to or greater than $264,500 for a multi-trade contract pursuant to MGO 33.07(7)."
+"This Contract shall be considered a Best Value Contract if the Contractor's bid is equal to or greater than the amount set in the contract specifications for a single trade contract; or equal to or greater than t he amount set in the contract specifications for a multi-trade contract."

 Neither the GC nor the sub are required to be in compliance with the active apprentice requirement at the time of the bid award, but must meet requirements to the extent required by MGO 33.7(7) before beginning work on the project site.
 Additionally, subcontractors with contracts that meet or exceed the single-trade dollar amount must prequalify with the City of Madison before beginning work on the project.